Grand Place of Brussels

 The following buildings are the most relevant and beautiful:

-• Hotel de Ville (Town Hall): Located on the southeast of the La Grand Place, Brussel’s Town Hall is the Brabantine Gothic architectural masterpiece of the whole square and is the oldest building.
+• Hotel de Ville (Town Hall): Located on the southeast of La Grand Place, Brussel’s Town Hall is the Brabantine Gothic architectural masterpiece of the whole square and is the oldest building.
 Constructed during the fifteenth century, it has a tower standing 96 m tall with a statue of the archangel Michael at the top located in the centre of the Town Hall’s façade.
 The ceiling is decorated with a seemingly infinite number of chandeliers.
-It is possible to take a guided tour of the building on Tuesday and Wednesday in the afternoon, in Dutch at 1:45 pm, in French at 2:30 pm and in English 3:15 pm.
+It is possible to take a guided tour of the building on Tuesday and Wednesday in the afternoon, in Dutch at 1:45 pm, in French at 2:30 pm and in English at 3:15 pm.

 • Maison du Roi: The King’s House was finished in 1536 and was remodelled in 1873.
 It was owned by the Duke of Brabant or Charles V, ruler of the Spanish Empire and the Holy Roman Empire.
-Presently, it houses the Museum of the City of Brussels (Musée de la Ville de Bruxelles) that features paintings from the sixteenth century, tapestries and small suits which form part of the Mannekin Pis’ wardrobe.
+Presently, it houses the Museum of the City of Brussels (Musée de la Ville de Bruxelles) features paintings from the sixteenth century, tapestries and small suits which form part of the Mannekin Pis’ wardrobe.

 • Maison des Ducs de Brabant: Under one large façade is a neo-classical ensemble of seven houses.